spectrocloud/terraform-provider-spectrocloud/docs/index.md

 }
 ```

-Create or append to a `terraform.tfvars` file:
+Copy `terraform.template.tfvars` file to a `terraform.tfvars` file and modify its content:

 ```terraform
 ##################################################################################